 The thickness of the galvanized coating is directly related to:

-There are four ways to measure the thickness of galvanizing:
+There are four ways to measure the galvanization thickness:

-The most practical test is the non-destructive method utilizing the magnetic principle for determining coating thickness.
-This test is
+The most practical way to measure galvanizing thickness is the non-destructive method utilizing the magnetic principle for determining coating thickness.
+This test is:

 Because it is non-destructive, magnetic thickness measurement is the most common method of evaluating galvanizing coating thickness.